 Karen has served as the Member of Parliament for Westminster North since 2010, and was previously MP for Regent’s Park and Kensington North from 1997 to 2010 when the boundaries changed.

-She is currently Shadow Minister for Social Security and has held a number of jobs in Government and in Opposition, including Parliamentary Under-Secretary in the Department of Transport, Shadow Minister for Work and Pensions, Shadow Minister for Education and Parliamentary Private Secretary to the Leader of the Opposition, Ed Miliband (2013-2015)
+She is currently Shadow Minister for Social Security and has held a number of other jobs in Government and in Opposition.
+These include Parliamentary Under-Secretary in the Department of Transport, Shadow Minister for Work and Pensions, Shadow Minister for Education and Parliamentary Private Secretary to the Leader of the Opposition, Ed Miliband (2013-2015)

 In December 2018 Karen Buck’s Private Member’s Bill received Royal Assent as the Homes (Fitness for Human Habitation) Act which came into force on 20 March 2019.
 Tenants can now take landlords to court if they fail to let or maintain property in a condition that is fit for human habitation.